Nuitka/Nuitka-website/pages/roadmap.rst

  User Extensibility
 ####################

--  Data files, implicit imports, even DLL inclusion, and plugins location should be specified in yaml format.
+-  Data files, implicit imports are in yaml format as of 0.6.18, but even DLL inclusion, and plugins location should be specified in yaml format.

    In this way, it becomes easier to extend by third parties.
 We could imagine even supporting packages that provide their own configuration for compilation with Nuitka through such files.

-   This is started with yaml config of the ``anti-bloat`` plugin, and will probably grow from there.
-The implicit imports is a natural next target to include there, as is the ``data-files`` plugin.
+   This is started with yaml config of the ``anti-bloat``, ``data-files``, and ``implicit-imports`` plugin, and will extend from there.

 ############
  Standalone